 If the "Boot from Specific" flag is not programmed, the system should continue with scanning the different serial interfaces to identify whether a device is connected to it.
-After OTP is disabled, six steps as described in Table 32 are performed.
-Before using the UART, the XTAL32M clock is enabled.
-All boot steps are protected by a timeout.
+After OTP is disabled, six steps as described in Table 38 are performed.
+Before using the UART, the XTAL32M clock needs to be enabled.
+All the boot steps are protected by a timeout.

-Figure 11: BootROM Sequence
+Figure 20: BootROM Sequence